gernhan/git-learning/docs/eng/java/lesson-7-java-basics.md

 ## Packages and Imports

 - Java classes are organized into packages.
-- The `import` statement is used to include classes from other packages.
+- The `import` statement includes classes from other packages.

 ## Interfaces

 - Interfaces define a contract for classes to implement.
-- Multiple inheritance is achieved through interfaces.
+- Interfaces enables multiple inheritance.

 ## Modifiers